Personally Speaking

 And yet—so often I get in my own way.
 I’m a great one for trying to get it right, to make it perfect.
 I’m sure you know that one!

-When I spend time with animals in sanctuary settings, something happens in that quiet space—something I don’t always have words for.
+When I spend time with animals in sanctuary settings, something happens in that space—something I don’t always have words for.
 But I feel it.
 And somehow, it finds its way onto the canvas.

 Bottom line—you don’t need to ‘understand’ the art in any particular way.
 Just spend time with it.
 Notice what it brings up in you.
 There’s no right interpretation—only an invitation.